Transition from right turn to left turn in a Lee Parks Total Control clinic

 Motorcycle Helmet Standards

 One of the questions in the MSF's beginner rider class is about stickers that may be found on motorcycle helmets.
 The answer (in the USA) is that there must be a sticker from the US Department of Transportation, and there may be a sticker from the Snell Memorial Foundation.
 Many people have heard that a Snell sticker indicates a better helmet than a helmet with only a DOT certification.
 This is questionable.
-One of the most interesting debates to emerge in recent years is just what standards should be met by motorcycle helmets.
+And it doesn't stop there, as the United Kingdom has its own certification standard, BSI, and the European Union has theirs, ECE.
+What does it all mean?
+And what do you look for?

 Lies, Damned Lies, and Statistics